Stable Linear Subspace Identification: A Machine Learning Approach: Introduction

 \subsection{Contribution}

 This paper introduces SIMBa, a linear SI toolbox that guarantees the stability of the identified model through a novel free parametrization of Schur matrices.
 Leveraging ML tools, it is able to minimize the multi-step-ahead prediction error to improve upon the performance of traditional SI methods.
 Our main contributions can be summarized as follows: \begin{itemize} \item We propose SIMBa, a framework leveraging backpropagation and unconstrained GD for stable linear SI. \item We present a ready-to-use open-source Python implementation of SIMBa with a MATLAB interface.
-SIMBa is system-agnostic: it can seamlessly identify multi-input-multi-output systems, optimize different multi-steps-ahead performance metrics, deal with missing data and multiple trajectories, and it comes with smooth Graphical Processing Unit (GPU)-integration. \item We conduct an extensive empirical investigation of SIMBa's potential, exemplifying its flexibility and ability to attain state-of-the-art performance in various contexts, both on simulated and real-world data. \end{itemize} Altogether, we propose a new paradigm for the identification of stable linear models.
+SIMBa is system-agnostic: it can seamlessly identify multi-input-multi-output systems, optimize different multi-steps-ahead performance metrics, deal with missing data and multiple trajectories, and it comes with smooth Graphical Processing Unit (GPU)-integration. \item We conduct an extensive empirical investigation of SIMBa's potential, exemplifying its flexibility and ability to attain state-of-the-art performance in various contexts, both on simulated and real-world data.
+Overall, we often observe an improvement of over $25\%$ compared to the benchmark methods. \end{itemize} Altogether, we propose a new paradigm for the identification of stable linear models.
 While it comes with an additional computational burden, SIMBa very often outperforms traditional methods in our experiments.
 Furthermore, it presents interesting extension potential, for example, to integrate prior knowledge about the system, include tailored nonlinearities, similarly to what was done in~\cite{zakwan2022physically}, or facilitate stable Koopman-based approaches like~\cite{loyakoopman, schulze2022data}.

 \textit{Organization:} After a few preliminaries in Section~\ref{sec:preliminaries}, Section~\ref{sec:theory} presents the novel free parametrization of stable matrices used in SIMBa.
 Section~\ref{sec:simba} then introduces the SIMBa toolbox and Section~\ref{sec:results} provides empirical performance analyses.
 Finally, Section \ref{sec:conclusion} concludes the paper.